IgniteUI/igniteui-documentation/topics/08_Known-Issues/04_Breaking-Changes-Revision-History/04_Breaking_Changes_2017_Volume_1.md

 For applications that are using the igLoader to load %%ProductName%% controls' dependencies, no change is required, because the loader is handling this internally.
 The other applications that load manually the files, may take advantage and not include the unnecessary utility references.

-There is a new, jQuery dependant file, explicitly needed for Ignite UI DV components - `infragsitics.dv_jquerydom.js`.
+There is a new, jQuery dependant file, explicitly needed for %%ProductName%% DV components - `infragsitics.dv_jquerydom.js`.
 It needs to be loaded prior to the `infragistics.dv_core.js` dependancy.

 ```
 ...